-Revita acts as an intelligent tutor or an intelligent teacher's assistant, and has these main features:
+Revita acts as an intelligent tutor or intelligent teacher's assistant.
+Its main features:

 Beyond beginner level: Revita is for learners at the intermediate to advanced levels — i.e., for level A1 or above, not for absolute beginners just starting to learn a language.

-Learning from stories: Revita lets students learn from arbitrary content — any authentic text, which the students choose themselves, from anywhere on the internet.
-We encourage learners to use learning material based on their interests and preferences — if you learn from material that you like, you will spend more time learning!
+Learning from stories: Revita lets students learn from arbitrary content — any authentic text, which the students choose themselves, from anywhere on the Internet.
+We encourage learners to use learning material based on their interests — if you learn from material that you like, you will spend more time learning!

-Unlimited exercises: Revita automatically creates exercises based on the learner's content.
+Unlimited exercises: Revita automatically creates exercises from the learner's content.
 It generates an unlimited variety of exercises, and they are different each time you practice with the same story.

-Active competency: The exercises stimulate the student to actively produce language, rather than passively absorb rules.
+Active competency: The exercises focus on stimulating the student to actively produce language, rather than passively absorbing rules.

-- Assessment ⇒ Personalization: Revita continually tracks the progress of the student.
-It analyzes results from past exercises — learns about common patterns of mistakes and possible learning paths — to adapt future exercises to the student's skills as they mature.
+- Assessment ⇒ Personalization: Revita continually tracks the student's progress.
+It analyzes the results from past exercises — to learn about common patterns of mistakes and possible learning paths — to adapt the future exercises to the student's skills as they mature.

-Revita began with the goal of revitalization and support for endangered languages, but has now evolved toward learning foreign languages in general, including "majority languages."
+Revita began with the goal of revitalization and support for endangered languages, and has now evolved toward learning foreign languages generally, including "majority languages."

-Revita offers a small "public library" of sample stories for each language, but learners are encouraged to add and work on new stories that they like.
+Revita offers a small "public library" of sample stories for each language, but learners are encouraged to add and work with new stories that they like.

-Based on each story, the system creates various kinds of exercises for practice:
+Based on each story, the system creates various kinds of exercises:

 • fill-in-the-blank quizzes